The Kyshtym Disaster: The Nuclear Catastrophe the USSR Tried to Erase

 On September 29, 1957, a cooling system in one of the underground storage tanks holding highly radioactive waste failed.

-The tank’s temperature rose steadily until the chemicals inside detonated with the force of around 70–100 tons of TNT.
+The tank’s temperature rose steadily for weeks on end until the chemicals inside detonated with the force of around 70–100 tons of TNT.
 The explosion blew the 160-ton concrete lid off the tank and sent a cloud of highly radioactive particles soaring over 300 miles northeast across the Russian countryside.

 It was a Level 6 event on the International Nuclear Event Scale, just one step below Chernobyl’s Level 7.

-No fire.
-No reactor meltdown.
-Just an invisible plume of poison.
+No fire, no reactor meltdown to be seen, just an invisible plume of poison.

 And the Soviet government?